Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Summary of the MPQC protocol

-In particular, our approach to the construction of the MPQC protocol relies on a sub-class of general CSS QECCs~\cite{steane_prsla_452_2551-2577_1996,chalderbank_pra_54_1098_1996}, see Sec.~\ref{subsec:css_qeccs}, i.e., triply-even CSS QECCs $\mathcal{C}_\mathrm{TE}$~\cite{knill_arxiv:quant-ph/9610011}, see Sec.~\ref{subsec:triply-even_css_qeccs} which encode single-qubit quantum states into $n$-qubit logical quantum states.
-Therefore, in our MPQC protocol the input quantum states $\rho^i$ and the output quantum states $\omega^i$ will indeed be single-qubit quantum states, as already dictated by the structure of the VHSS protocol in Ref.~\cite{lipinska_pra_101_032332_2020}, which works for any type of CSS QECCs encoding single-qubit quantum states into $n$-qubit logical quantum states, see Sec.~\ref{subsec:vhss_protocol}.
-Triply-even CSS QECCs $\mathcal{C}_\mathrm{TE}$ allow transversal implementation of $P$ gate, $\mathrm{C}\text{-}X$ gate, and $T$ gate while do not allow transversal implementation of the $H$ gate, and in order to implement the non-transversal $H$ gate we utilize the gate teleportation technique, see Sec.~\ref{subsec:gate_teleportation_protocol}.

-In short, a gate teleportation technique implementing a non-transversal $H^i$ gate (superscript $i$ means that the quantum gate is applied to the quantum wire $i$ of the quantum circuit $\mathcal{U}$) is performed as follows.
-Suppose quantum nodes want to apply a non-transversal $\bar{\bar{H}}^i$ gate, i.e., a logical version of the non-transversal $H^i$ gate, applied to the part of the global logical quantum state $\bar{\bar{\mathcal{P}}}$ created from the input quantum state $\rho^i$ and denoted as $\bar{\bar{\mathcal{P}}}^i$.
-Quantum nodes jointly prepare verified by the VHSS protocol ancillary logical quantum state $\bar{\bar{\ket{+}}}^i$ from a single-qubit input quantum state $\ket{+}^i$ in a similar manner to the preparation of the logical quantum state $\bar{\bar{\mathcal{P}}}^i$.
-Then, with the help of transversal quantum gates, local measurements and classical communication, quantum nodes apply non-transversal $\bar{\bar{H}}^i$ gate to the logical quantum state $\bar{\bar{\mathcal{P}}}^i$, or in other words, achieve realization of the logical quantum state $\bar{\bar{H}}^i\bar{\bar{\mathcal{P}}}^i\bar{\bar{H}}^i$, see Fig.~\ref{fig:gate_teleportation_h}.
+In short, the gate teleportation technique implementing a non-transversal $H^i$ gate, where superscript $i$ means that the quantum gate is applied to the quantum wire $i$ of the quantum circuit $\mathcal{U}$, is performed as follows.
+Suppose quantum nodes want to apply a non-transversal $\bar{\bar{H}}^i$ gate, i.e., a logical version of the non-transversal $H^i$ gate, applied to the part of the global logical quantum state $\bar{\bar{\mathcal{P}}}$ initially created from the single-qubit input quantum state $\rho^i$ and denoted as $\bar{\bar{\mathcal{P}}}^i$.
+Quantum nodes jointly prepare verified by the VHSS protocol ancillary logical quantum state $\bar{\bar{\ket{+}}}^i$ created from a single-qubit quantum state $\ket{+}^i$.
+Then, with the help of transversal quantum gates, local measurements, and classical communication, quantum nodes apply non-transversal $\bar{\bar{H}}^i$ gate to the logical quantum state $\bar{\bar{\mathcal{P}}}^i$, or in other words, achieve the realization of the logical quantum state $\bar{\bar{H}}^i\bar{\bar{\mathcal{P}}}^i\bar{\bar{H}}^i$, see Fig.~\ref{fig:gate_teleportation_h}.
 During the gate teleportation protocol information on the positions of the cheating quantum nodes is updated, see Sec.~\ref{subsec:gate_teleportation_protocol} for details.